 Occupational Therapy Assistant

-2017 marked the centennial celebration of Occupation Therapy, which you can learn more about by visiting http://www.otcentennial.org.
+2017 marked the centennial celebration of Occupational Therapy, which you can learn more about by visiting http://www.otcentennial.org.

-According to the U.S. Bureau of Labor Statistics, OTA employment will grow 41% between now and 2022, which is much faster than average for all occupations.
+According to the U.S. Bureau of Labor Statistics, OTA employment will grow by 41 percent between now and 2022, which is much faster than average for all occupations.

-Each student is required to complete 400 hours of clinical work at one of the multiple facilities committed to working with the North East program.
+Each student is required to complete clinical work at one of the multiple facilities committed to working with the North East program.

-Graduates, upon successfully completing their program, are encouraged to sit for the NBCOT examination to become a Certified Occupational Therapy Assistant (COTA).
+Graduates, upon successfully completing their program, are required to sit for the NBCOT examination to become a Certified Occupational Therapy Assistant (COTA).

 OTA majors can work in a variety of settings and further their education by becoming occupational therapists.